midi1996/X2G2-opencore-hackintosh/README.md

       - No need for an ethernet kext (as you guessed it, because you don have one, USB ethernet adapters have their own OEM drivers or may work OOB)
       - You need VoodooPS2 (acidanthera) driver found [here](http://kexts.goldfish64.com/) (source code [here](https://github.com/acidanthera/VoodooPS2)), in case it didn't work for you, you can use Rehabman's releases (same repository).
 This driver will enable your PS/2 keyboard (yes the keyboard is PS/2) to be used by macOS.
     - SSDTs:
-      - Take from this guide these files:
+      - Take from this guide (the one that you're reading atm) these files:
         - SSDT-PLUG
           - Will enable native power management
         - SSDT-EC